marc0u/go-launcher/README.md

 # [go-launcher](https://github.com/marc0u/go-launcher)

 A lightwidth image to launch golang apps setting timezone and port to expose.
+Based on scratch image.

 ## Usage